Who Can Become a Caregiver?

-Unlike formal caregivers, who are paid to provide care, an informal caregiver is an unpaid individual who assumes the responsibility of assisting another person, typically an ailing loved one, with their daily life and medical needs.
-Serving as a mesothelioma caregiver can quickly become an overwhelming and isolating task, especially if you don’t have previous caregiving experience.
+While professional caregivers are paid to provide care, an informal caregiver is an unpaid individual who assists another person, typically an ailing loved one, with their daily life and treatment needs.
+Serving as a caregiver for someone with mesothelioma (a cancer of the lung, chest, or heart cavity caused by asbestos exposure) can become an overwhelming and isolating task, especially if you don’t have caregiver training due to the intensity of the symptoms caused by cancer cells found in the lung, chest, or heart cavity.
 During this time, caring for yourself becomes as important as caring for your loved one.

 Caring for someone who has been diagnosed with mesothelioma?
 You don’t have to do it alone.
 Take Mesothelioma Hub with you.